tnballo/high-assurance-rust/src/chp16_appendix/icfg.md

 Technically, it depends.
 Realistically, many useful tools need to build a static **Inter-procedural Control Flow Graph (ICFG)**.
 Because it's a "backbone" common analysis algorithms run on.
+And because understanding all possible call sequences often enables judgments about all possible executions.

 We're going to consider 3 ICFGs of increasing complexity.
 First, our MISRA C 17.2-compatible, iterative program from Chapter 4.2: